hpcugent/vsc-zk/README.md

 run `zkrsync -H` to see all options

-If anything (zookeeper related) go wrong (no cleanup has been done)
+If anything (zookeeper related) goes wrong (no cleanup has been done)

  - kill all running source and destination clients ( of that session)
  - wait like 20 seconds, making sure all zookeeper connections has timed out